BACK IN THE DAY:

 EVEN LATER TO CURRENT DAY:

 When I first thought about seeking counseling it was more about trying to "fix" that relationship.
 It wasn't long before I realized my life was a hot mess.
 My struggles with anxiety, poor self-image, and self-destructive behaviors brought me to a place that felt dark and unmanageable.
 Life had become what I swore it never would, one that was lonely, chaotic, and at times controlled by abusive relationships.
 I admit that when I first engaged in counseling, I was skeptical, thinking "what in the heck is talking gonna do!"
 After a few sessions I felt a sense of safety that I had never felt before.
 With time it became easier to dig into the core and figure out why life had become what it had for me.
 It was not easy, sometimes very emotionally painful.
 Memories began to surface, secrets unfolded, along with shame, anger and resentment.
 It certainly was a journey with peaks and valleys and then more peaks and valleys but with that one step and steps to follow, there was a feeling of freedom, liberation, and a spiritual awakening.
 Through that, and periods of refinement and emotional tune ups, I discovered some pretty cool stuff about who I actually was and that life has great possibilities for me.
-As life always provides an opportunity for discovery, I have now come to the realization that I personally relate to the life of Transgender folks and continue to discover possibility, openness, and loving me for the authentic person that I am.
-Today, we are blessed with a wonderful son, two beautiful grand kids, and a loving and wonderful marriage of 14+ years.
+As life always provides an opportunity for discovery, I have now come to the realization that I personally identify as Transgender and continue to discover possibility, openness, and loving me for the authentic person that I am.
+Today, we are blessed with a wonderful son, two beautiful grand kids, and a loving and wonderful marriage of 16+ years.
 IT CAN WORK!